In this photo, taken on the ground floor of the Mondo Beat premises,

 But stupider than this open letter was the reply, written by Gianni De Martino, a newcomer to the editorial staff of Mondo Beat magazine.

-This newcomer had introduced himself as a homosexual Catholic and had asked to be part of the editorial staff of the magazine.
+This newcomer had introduced himself as a homosexual Catholic and had asked to be part of the magazine's editorial team.
 He was accepted because it was understood that he would address the issue of the civil rights of homosexuals.
-But he would not write about it, instead, replying to the fascist Michele Rallo, Gianni De Martino would have attacked Jack Kerouac because he drank instead of thinking about Jesus!
+But he would not write about it, instead, replying to the fascist Michele Rallo, Gianni De Martino would have attacked Jack Kerouac because he drank instead of thinking about Jesus.

-A homosexual Catholic, Gianni De Martino, scolding Jack Kerouac from the pages of Mondo Beat magazine.
+Gianni De Martino, a self-declared homosexual Catholic, scolding Jack Kerouac from the pages of Mondo Beat.

-Signed OM, at the bottom of the central column is the article "Without motivations.
-Without soul."
+At the bottom of this central column is the article "Without motivations, without soul."
 (Senza motivi.
-Senza anima) by Silla Ferradini.
-It is a writing of revolt against the consumer society.
+Senza anima).
+Signed OM (Silla Ferradini) it is a writing of revolt against the consumer society.

-Upper half of the "Manifesto di Mondo Beat", by Giò Tavaglione, reproduced in 6,000 copies of the 12,000 in this issue.
+Upper half of the "Manifesto di Mondo Beat", by Giò Tavaglione, reproduced in 6,000 copies of the 12,000 of this issue.

 In this photo, taken in the Cave at the time of Mondo Beat's hunger strike, the first on the left is Monique Charvet Monik, a French girl.
 Next to her are Ringo and Jenny, Romans.

 Monique Charvet took part in the Demonstration of Flowers and in the Demonstration to Contestate the Establishment.
-She was caught by the police in both demonstrations and deported twice to France, from where she returned twice.
-At Milan Police Headquarters, they were kind to her and never put her in prison.
+She was caught by the police in both demonstrations and deported twice to France from where she returned to Milan.
+At the Police Headquarters they were kind to her and never put her in prison.
 Giò Tavaglione was inspired by her.
 In the upper left corner of the "Manifesto di Mondo Beat" there is written "Siamo tutti a viso aperto" (We are all open-faced) "ma Monik di più" (but Monik more).
 And there are also signature and date (Giò 67).

-Lower half of the "Manifesto di Mondo Beat" by Giò Tavaglione, reproduced in 6,000 copies of the 12,000 in this issue.
+Lower half of the "Manifesto di Mondo Beat" by Giò Tavaglione, reproduced in 6,000 copies of the 12,000 of this issue.

 As for Giò Tavaglione, he died a few years after Mondo Beat time.
 He slipped into the hotel room where he lived and banged his head against the edge of a piece of furniture.
-He did not drink alcohol, nor did he take drugs, it was a terrible accident.
+He never drank alcohol or took drugs, it was a terrible accident.

 At the bottom left of this page, there is an article by Claudio Alemagna, "EDUCAZIONE SESSUALE ALL'ITALIANA" (Sex education in the Italian way) which is worth to be translated: